Child Anxiety at Night: Why It Happens and How to Help

 5. Nurturing Yet Firm Boundaries: Even though they wanted to comfort Casey, her parents also felt it was important for her to sleep in her own bed to get a better night’s sleep.

 If Casey came to them at night, they would say, “Let’s have a quick hug, and then I’ll help you get back to your bed.”
+This approach, akin to exposure therapy, helped her gradually face her fears while feeling supported.

 This way, Casey felt loved and comforted but also learned to sleep on her own.